paul-wolf/djaq/README.md

     DjangoQuery.json()  # return json objects
     DjangoQuery.dicts() # dicts
     DjangoQuery.tuples() # tuples of values
-    DjangoQuery.objs()  # We return for each record, an instance of XQueryInstance
+    DjangoQuery.objs()  # We return for each record, an instance of DQResult

 The DQResult is a namespace for results: